justaszie/Bikeshare-Analysis/README.md

 :warning: Note that the outlier values will create a positive skewness in the ride length distribution.
 I will use median instead of mean in our analysis to negate this.

-**<span style="color:red"> TODO: Maybe add the issue of 25% station IDs having more than one name - need an explanation why I ignored it NOTE big mismatch between dataset and website info.
-Website says over 800 and we have over thousand.  https://www.chicago.gov/city/en/depts/cdot/provdrs/bike/news/2023/april/divvy-for-the-entire-city--divvy-service-hits-all-50-wards.html**

 #### 3.3.3.
 Ideas for future improvement
 **<span style="color:red"> TODO: list what should be improved to have really clean dataset (Nice to have)**
 </details>